Signal propagation and linear response in the delay Vicsek model: Introduction

 A key ingredient in the interactions of living agents is a time delay between perception and reaction.
 Signal propagation and processing, as well as actuation suffer from inevitable speed limitations.
 In general, the associated time delay in the mutual interactions between the agents may enrich the resulting collective dynamics with a hierarchy of instabilities, including oscillations, multistability, and chaos~\cite{geiss2019brownian,foss1996multistability,wernecke2019chaos}.
 These have been the subject of intense study in the field of dynamical systems \cite{atay2010complex}.
-Conversely, delays have also be employed to stabilize unstable orbits in chaotic systems, e.g., via the Pyragas method~\cite{pyragas1995control}.
+Conversely, delays have also been employed to stabilize unstable orbits in chaotic systems, e.g., via the Pyragas method~\cite{pyragas1995control}.
 In the context of information propagation, time delay has moreover been investigated in connection with sensory~\cite{Peng2006}, social~\cite{Yin2021} and financial (bitcoin)~\cite{decker2013} networks, as well as in human traffic~\cite{Baccelli2012}.
-However, to the best of our knowledge, there are no studies of delay effects on the information propagation and response of motile active matter systems.
-For self-propelling particles with retarded pairwise attractions, time delays can trigger behavioral patterns~\cite{forgoston2008delay,mier2012coherent} reminiscent of dynamical regimes known from linear stochastic delay differential equations~\cite{geiss2019brownian}.
+For self-propelling particles with retarded pairwise attractions, time delays can trigger behavioral patterns~\cite{forgoston2008delay,mier2012coherent} reminiscent of dynamical regimes known from (linear) stochastic delay differential equations~\cite{geiss2019brownian}.
 Small perception-reaction delays in a \textit{Vicsek model} (VM) may foster clustering~\cite{piwowarczyk2019influence} and flocking~\cite{holubec2021scaling}, similarly as in the Cucker--Smale model~\cite{Erban2016}.
 In contrast, long delays have the opposite effect~\cite{Erban2016,piwowarczyk2019influence,holubec2021scaling}.
 From a more technological perspective, time delays naturally play an important role in feedback systems~\cite{khadka2018active,muinos2021reinforcement}.
-Finally, it was recently suggested that retardation induced by inertia~\cite{lowen2020inertial} or by discrete time lags could be the missing link between the VM and the behavior empirically observed in natural swarms~\cite{attanasi2014information,attanasi2015emergence,Cavagna2017,holubec2021scaling}.
+Finally, it was recently suggested that retardation induced by inertia~\cite{attanasi2014information,attanasi2015emergence,lowen2020inertial} or by discrete time lags~\cite{holubec2021scaling} could be the missing link between the VM and the behavior empirically observed in natural swarms~\cite{Cavagna2017}.
+In this respect, it was moreover found that the inertial version of the VM (the so-called inertia spin model) better describes collective turns as observed in natural swarms than the standard VM~\cite{cavagna2015flocking}.
+However, to the best of our knowledge, there are no other studies of delay effects on the information propagation and response of motile active matter systems.